-From day trips to prehistoric temples, to olive and citrus harvests, and lively feast day celebrations known as festas, here’s hoping these dispatches help you find your own magic on Malta.
+From day trips to prehistoric temples, to olive and citrus harvests, and lively festa celebrations, here’s hoping these dispatches help you find your own magic on Malta.

 - Get acquainted with Malta’s stunning capital city, Valletta.
 Pop into a handful of Valletta’s museums and churches, wander past vintage storefronts and palaces undergoing a renaissance, and take in magnificent views from the city’s fortifications.